XUJINKAI/OneQuick/website/src/en/guide/copy.md

 What OneQuick does is replace `%s` or `OneQuick` in the URL with the clipboard content, and then execute the result.

+If you want to open a copied URL, you can directly enter `%s` in the execution URL.

 <style>
 .editor {
   max-width: 400px;